nats-io/nats-streaming-server/README.md

 connection, the server knows if a client is connected based on heartbeats.

-***It is therefore strongly recommended for clients to close their connection when the application exit, otherwise the server will consider these clients connected (sending data, etc...) until it detects missing hearbeats.***
+***It is therefore strongly recommended for clients to close their connection when the application exit, otherwise the server will consider these clients connected (sending data, etc...) until it detects missing heartbeats.***

 The streaming server creates internal subscriptions on specific subjects to communicate with its clients and/or other servers.